Facility

 Details

 Budapest Zoo is over 150 years old and is one of the oldest zoos in the world.
 The polar bear enclosure was built in 1912 and in 2006 work was undertaken to modernise the facility.
 The floor space was tripled and a new 350 cubic metre pool added.
 The new pool incorporates an underwater viewing area where the bears are separated from the public by a 55mm thick glass viewing wall.
-The old 18 cublic metre pool was filled in with soil to provide the bears with a digging area.
+The old 18 cublic metre pool was filled in with soil to provide the polar bears with a digging area.

 The enclosure is dominated by the pool area with comparatively little dry land space available.
 Other than the digging area the surface of the land area is concrete.
+We believe that this outdated facility is totally unsuitable for the housing of polar bears.

 Concerns

-- Proposal to commence captive breeding in the future.
+1. Proposal to commence captive breeding in the future.

-- The area available for the bears is very small, with the land area mainly hard surfaced.
+2. The area available for the bears is very small, with the land area mainly hard surfaced.

-- Poor enrichment facilities.
+3. Poor enrichment facilities.

 At present we have no information on the feeding, exercise, medical and enrichment regimes at the Budapest Zoo